 Emergency Employee Call-Ins

-All staff in regular, temporary and pool positions should contact their immediate supervisor or manager if they are unable to report to duty as scheduled.
+All staff in regular, temporary, PRN and contract positions should contact their immediate supervisor or manager if they are unable to report to duty as scheduled.

 All approved Paid Time Off (PTO) days during an event may be cancelled.
 Employees should be available to report for duty if it is safe and feasible to do so.